Day and Night: Habitability of Tidally Locked Planets with Sporadic Rotation: Discussion

 If any of the TRAPPIST-1 planets are indeed in a TLSR state, and if their atmospheric conditions are similar to what we assume in our EBMs, then albedo fluctuations may be observable.
 This would be contingent on if a planet still has a large albedo dichotomy from a previous tidally locked regime when it begins rotating.
 If the planet has a high fraction of land coverage, the similar albedo of land and ice around M-dwarfs (0.3 and 0.25, respectively) could cause confusion.
 The rarity of these observable albedo fluctuations would be subject to the longevity of night side ice sheets as rotation begins and the recent spin history of the planet.
 Other exoplanet systems may also be subject to TLSR spin states and our findings could also be applicable.

 Lastly, it is important for one to keep in mind some of the spin histories shown in subsection \ref{sec:SpinResults} when discussing EBM results and implications.
 The discussion here has a wider focus on the initial changes experienced when a long-term persistent state comes to an end.
 The spin histories discussed in subsection \ref{sec:SpinResults} highlight some of the most acute applications of our discussion above.
-However, these implications are applicable to any spin integration with complex behavior: to varying degrees.
+However, these implications are applicable to any spin integration with the TLSR spin state: to varying degrees.
 Table \ref{tab:avgReg}, Tables D6-D1, and a mean quasi-stable time fraction of 29\% show that regimes longer than 900 years are common and these regimes often end in a single libration or rotation period.
-It is worth mentioning that while many spin integrations show no complex behavior over the time-span sampled, this may not be indicative of longer time-spans.
+It is worth mentioning that while many spin integrations do not exhibit the TLSR spin state over the time-span sampled, this may not be indicative of longer time-spans.
 The simulations highlighted in subsection \ref{sec:SpinResults}, especially simulations 132 and 182 for planet 4, exhibit how spin behavior depends on initial conditions and assumptions.
 Some simulations may exhibit different behaviors in preceding or subsequent spans of time, especially with different initial conditions.
 Thus, reliably predicting the exact current spin behavior, or recent history, in TRAPPIST-1 and similar systems would depend on determining the probability of the planets being in a specific behavior in best-fit simulations.
 Albedo fluctuations, or other indicators of rotation/ lack thereof, would make accurate predictions for specific planets easier.